 Conclusion

-The work showcases the need for data quality in GIS data for various applications.
+The work showcases ongoing research in data quality in GIS data for various applications which highlights its significance.
 Many researchers have showcased the need for data quality in GIS applications like land use, forest application and various other studies on climate and farming.
-But there do not exist any standard for evaluating data quality of GIS data.
-This raises an issue where selecting a correct dataset that is useful and on the other hand dataset with low data quality may result in low accuracy and even incorrect assumptions.
+But there is no standard for evaluating data quality of GIS data.
+This raises an issue when selecting the correct dataset that is useful and on the other hand dataset with low data quality may result in low accuracy and even incorrect assumptions.
 Various European earth observatories reported that data quality of machine-generated GIS data is low quality when tested.
-Thus this work aims to identify a generalized data quality benchmark.
-The work can identify some of the parameters for SDQ as shown in table 1, where precision, consistency, completeness and accuracy are some of the parameters which should be evaluated for each data before usage.
+Thus this work aims to propose a generalized data quality benchmark.
+The paper has identified the metrics for SDQ as shown in table 1, where precision, consistency, completeness and accuracy are some of the parameters which should be evaluated for each data before usage.
 Table 1 also highlights some of the parameters which are clustered under specific data quality assessment.
-These generalized parameters will be useful for most of GIS data applications.
+These generalized parameters will be useful for most of GIS data applications. x

 References